ajhenley/gitbook/comparingobjects.md

 ####What's next?
 Can I try it?
 You can!
 Copy the Person class above to a new Eclipse project.
 Add a field for the person's age.
 Add the getters and setters as well.
-Not give each person an age
+Now give each person an age and sort by that age.
 You are now a sorting genius.
 Congratulations.